suganyas/StateStringService/README.md

  ```

 # Start Application:
-Go to the root directory .
+Once Dynamo DB is running in local and table is created go to the root directory .
 Run the command
 ```
 mvn spring-boot:run
 ```